 Mountain Dove Variegated Daphniphyllum.
-The next availability of this selection will be September, 2018.When I first visited Japan, this was the most impressive plant that I saw.
+When I first visited Japan, this was the most impressive plant that I saw.
 It was truly spectacular and all of us that saw it wanted a plant.
 Even in Japan, they were quiet expensive.
-In 2014 we had an ice storm end to all ice storms, and after cleaning up for two weeks, I realized that my Mountain Dove was under a 4' pile of pine boughs.
+In 2014 we had an ice storm to end all ice storms, and after cleaning up for two weeks, I realized that my Mountain Dove was under a 4' pile of pine boughs.
 Upon uncovering it, every branch had been stripped from my parent plant.
 So I took the wilted branches, soaked them in Super Thrive and grafted them.
 Amazingly, three of them "took."
 Even in Japan where I observed a nurserymen growing this plant, their grafting results were not very high.
 From these I have built up a few.
 There is a real specimen in the shade house at the J. C. Raulston Arboretum at NCSU in Raleigh.
 I would recommend planting this in filtered sun or morning sun and afternoon shade.
 I gifted a one gallon plant to the J. C. Raulston Arboretum for their spring festival and auction and it went for over $400.00.
 This selection is best grown in filtered sun or part shade.